Contrasting AmREIT (AMRE) and Rouse Properties (RSE)

 Profitability

-This table compares Rouse Properties and AmREIT’s net margins, return on equity and return on assets.
+This table compares AmREIT and Rouse Properties’ net margins, return on equity and return on assets.

 |